sa0v/Cannabis/README.md

 # Cannabis Use in Canada

-The purpose of this notebook is to analyze the demographics of daily cannabis use in Canada, leading up to legalization (which occurred in 2018).
-The data set used by this notebook is available  [here.](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3610059701)
+This notebook aims to provide insight into the amount of daily cannabis use in Canada, using a data set covering the period from 1961-2018.
+The data set is available for download from Statistics Canada  [here.](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3610059701)

 # License